linkerd/linkerd/docs/config.md

 * *ip* -- The local IP address.
 By default, the loopback address is used.
 A value like `0.0.0.0` configures the server to listen on all local IPv4 interfaces.
+* *tls* -- The server will serve over TLS if this parameter is provided.
+It must be an object containing keys:
+** *certPath* -- File path to the TLS certificate file ** *keyPath* -- File path to the TLS key file

 <a name="proto-server-params">
 ## Protocol-specific server parameters ##